| | | | | |

 visiting Carmel by the Sea beach

-Places to Eat When Visiting Carmel by the Sea
+Where to Eat in Carmel by the Sea

 You won’t find fast food restaurants or chain retail shops in Carmel by the Sea.
 Not having these types of stores helps to maintain its charm.